Mesothelioma Facts & Information

 - Heart palpitations

-It is important that you talk to your doctor about your history of asbestos exposure because mesothelioma symptoms can be confused with other, less serious conditions.
+It is important that you talk to your doctor about your history of asbestos exposure because mesothelioma symptoms can be confused with other, less serious conditions and this communication can help you and other patients get diagnosed.
 Diagnosing mesothelioma at an early stage may allow you more treatment options and a better prognosis.

 If your doctor suspects you are experiencing symptoms of mesothelioma or any other asbestos-related diseases, he or she will likely perform a series of tests to reach a proper diagnosis.
 Tests for mesothelioma may include: